rinasingh1/Excel_Vrinda_Store_Analysis_Report/README.md

 ⦁	 excel's TEXT function is used - in month column to extract month only the formula =TEXT(H2,"mmm")

-2) Pivot Table : To analyse this objective Excel's PIVOT TABLE is used Pivot Charts : For visualization pivot charts are used.
+2) ⦁	PIVOT TABLE - used and for analysis visualization ⦁	PIVOT CHARTS - for visualization

 Using these charts the followings questions are visualized:

 ⦁	  Compare the sales and order using single chart- Combo Chart is used